xan105/Achievement-Watcher/README.md

 Software provided here is purely for informational purposes and does not provide nor encourage illegal access to copyrighted material.<br />

 Software provided here is not affiliated nor associated with Steam, © Valve Corporation and data from its API is provided as is without any express or implied warranty.<br />

+Software provided here is not affiliated nor associated with Uplay, © Ubisoft and data from its API is provided as is without any express or implied warranty.<br />

 Software provided here is not affiliated nor associated with any cracking scene groups.<br />